• Skip to primary navigation

 I’m trying to use up what I have in the freezer and I came across some thick cut boneless pork chops I had purchased from Costco.
 I found this recipe in the same cookbook that I found the green bean recipe I raved about earlier (cookbook is called “Hot Barbecue”).

-Since these pork chops were so thick I pounded them a bit with a meat mallet prior to marinating them.
-I let them sit a couple hours in the refrigerator, then took them out to warm up a bit before grilling them.
+I made a marinade and I let them sit a couple hours in the refrigerator, then took them out to warm up a bit before grilling.
 Save a little of the marinade and brush it on the chops throughout the cooking process.
 It gives them a nice coating.
-I also think it’s important to be careful and not overcook pork!
-If you’re cooking your pork chops to 160 degrees, most likely you will have dried, tough pork chops.
-Take them off earlier and let them sit so the juices redistribute.
+I also think it’s important to be careful and not overcook pork or you’ll have dried, tough pork chops.
+Take them off at 140-145 degrees and let them sit a bit so the juices redistribute.

 Print